jayaprakash369/test-public-repo/sample/README.md

 make init

 ```

-This will download all required providers and modules, setting up the working directory for Terraform.

 ---

 ### **Plan Changes** (`plan`)

-Before applying changes, you should generate an execution plan to see what Terraform will modify.
+Before applying changes, you should generate an execution plan to see what configurations will be modified by the Terraform.

 ### **Command:**